GeoNet/data/volcanic-alert-levels/README.md

 | 5 |  Destruction within the Permanent Danger Zone (red zone) and significant risk over wider area |

 ### Version 2
+Version 2 was developed when version 1 was found to be difficult to use.
+The exact date of the start of version 2 is not recorded, but a Ruapehu Volcanic Alert Bulletin from September 1995 refers to the system being revised in August 1995.
+There is no record of the initial values assigned to each volcano when version 2 was introduced.
+However, Volcanic Alert Bulletins for the Kermadec Islands (Raoul Island), Ngauruhoe, Taupo, and Tongariro refer either to the VAL remaining at 0, or increasing from 0.
+We can therefore infer that all volcanoes not assigned a non-zero VAL when version 2 was introduced, were intended to have a VAL of 0.
 | VAL | Volcanic Status |
 | --- | --- |
 | 0 | Usual dormant, or quiescent state |